Regulatory Tracker

 Nov.
 12, 2024 The D.C.
 Circuit Court of Appeals found that CEQ lacks statutory authority to issue NEPA regulations binding other federal agencies.
 Though neither party raised or briefed these arguments, the court independently considered whether the FAA complied with CEQ’s NEPA rules when it issued a plan governing tourist flights over four national parks in California.
 However, the court’s unanimous holding was confined to striking down the agencies’ action under review on separate grounds.
 CEQ’s Phase I and II rules remain in effect.
 Marin Audubon Society, et al., v.
 Fed.
 Aviation Admin. et al., No. 23-1067 (D.C.
 Cir.).

 June 24, 2024 The Supreme Court agreed to hear a case on whether NEPA “requires an agency to study environmental impacts beyond the proximate effects of the action over which the agency has regulatory authority.”
 Seven County Coalition et al., v.
 Eagle County Colorado, et al., No. 23-975 (US).
-Oral argument will be held on Dec.
+The Court heard oral argument on Dec.
 10, 2024.

 May 21, 2024 20 Republican-led states challenged the Phase 2 rule in the District Court for the District of North Dakota.
 The states argued that the rule “illegally seeks to transform NEPA’s … procedures for environmental reviews … into a substantive set of requirements to achieve broad and vague policy goals.”
 The complaint argued the rule violates NEPA, the APA, and the major questions doctrine.
 The states asked the district court to vacate and remand the final rule; block CEQ from implementing the rule; and to reinstate the 2020 rule.
 State of Iowa et. al. v.
 Council on Envtl.
 Quality et al., No. 1:24-cv-00089 (D. N. Dakota).